Formatting Text

 self.display_list.append((x, y, word, font))

-Note how y starts at the baseline, and moves up by just enough to accomodate that word’s ascent.
-Now y must move far enough down below baseline to account for the deepest descender:
+Note how y starts at the baseline, and moves up by just enough to accommodate that word’s ascent.
+Now cursor_y must move far enough down below baseline to account for the deepest descender:

 max_descent = max([metric["descent"] for metric in metrics])